KittyGiraudel/sass-guidelines/index.md

 ## Maps

-Since Sass 3.3, stylesheets authors can now define maps which is the Sass word for associative arrays, hashes or even JavaScript objects.
+Since Sass 3.3, stylesheets authors can now define maps which is the Sass term for associative arrays, hashes or even JavaScript objects.
 A map is a data structure mapping keys (that can be any data type, including maps althought I wouldn't recommend it) to values of any type.

 Maps should be written as follow:

-* space after the color (`:`);
+* space after the colon (`:`);
-* opening brace (`(`) on the same line as the color (`:`);
+* opening brace (`(`) on the same line as the colon (`:`);
 * **quoted keys** if they are string (which represents 99% of the cases);
 * each key/value pair on its own new line;
 * comma (`,`) at the end of each key/value except the last;